Azhar-max/manox/FINAL_DEPLOYMENT_STEPS.md

 2. Click on your "manox-backend" service
 3. Click "Manual Deploy" → "Deploy latest commit"

-### Redeploy Frontend on Vercel
+### Redeploy Frontend on Netlify
-1. Go to your Vercel dashboard
+1. Go to your Netlify dashboard
-2. Click on your MANOX project
+2. Click on your MANOX site
-3. Click "Deployments"
+3. Go to "Deploys" tab
-4. Click "Redeploy" on the latest deployment
+4. Click "Trigger deploy" → "Deploy site"

 ## Step 6: Final Testing

 After both services have redeployed successfully:

-1. Visit your Vercel URL
+1. Visit your Netlify URL
 2. Test all functionality:
    - Homepage loading
    - Product browsing